-John Marraffa is the area healthcare supervisor for upstate and western New York for Walgreens Co.
+John Marraffa is the regional healthcare director for Michigan and New York for Walgreens Co.
 He is responsible for executing regional healthcare strategies that integrate all Walgreens healthcare offerings.
 He advises on pharmacy strategy, engages and empowers others, leads change and drives results using management principles, employee development and relationship building.

 Marraffa received his bachelor's degree in pharmacy from Albany College of Pharmacy and Health Sciences in 2003, where he served as president of his class.

 On Sept.
 16, 2014, Marraffa was appointed to the New York State Board of Pharmacy.
 He serves on the National Association of Boards of Pharmacy Task Force on the Regulation of Pharmacist Care Services, where he is responsible for reviewing existing state laws and regulations pertaining to the provision of pharmacist care outside of the traditional pharmacy setting.
 The task force reviews and recommends revisions to the NABP Model Act to assist other boards of pharmacy.
 Marraffa also serves on the New York State Board of Pharmacy Technology Committee, Part III Exam and Executive Committees.